<title>Mega Millions – Multi-State – March 14, 2026 | LottoExpert

 Drawn Numbers Used for Analysis Up to and Including

-Save This Prediction Set
+Save Your Prediction

 Why Choose 20 Numbers?

 Playing a lottery like Mega Millions can feel overwhelming.
+You pick 5 numbers from 70 and 1 extra ball from 24.

-Did you know the chance of guessing the exact 5 numbers correctly is only
+Did you know the chance of guessing the exact 5 numbers correctly is only 1 in 12,103,014?

 But if you choose 20 numbers, your chances improve dramatically to about: